 Project Mithridates Preview

 Steve followed the same pattern—he loved the gameplay, the storyline, the graphics.
 Steve’s normally a pretty subdued guy, but he was gushing.
 And then he went dark too.
 Same as the other testers—no updates, no responses.
-Finally, after a few days, Steve sent a bug report that ended with, “Fix it now, or I’ll kill myself.”
+Finally, after a few days, Steve sent a bug report ending with, “Fix it now, or I’ll kill myself.”
 I dropped everything to push the fix, and then drove to his house.
 His wife—we’ll call her Clara—answered the door in obvious distress.
 For the first couple of days, Steve was able to handle it, but then it took over.
 He stopped going to work, he stopped showering.
 If Clara hadn’t been placing food and water in reach, he would have died.
 Steve will likely be let go from his job next week, and Clara is contemplating leaving him.
 If we interpret his euphoric exclamations correctly, Steve is unconcerned with either.

 I feel terrible.
 I knew it was fun, but I had no idea it would be this fun.
 I was fortunate to play it during development and inoculate myself against the effect of its final form.
 This alone saved me from the crippling pleasure Steve is experiencing.